-Let me first start by saying that there is nothing wrong with earning a decent income with your blog.
+Let me start by saying there is nothing wrong with earning a decent income with your blog.

 You can simultaneously create quality content and make money at the same time.
 Here are a few ways to do so:

-- Publish sponsored posts, to make money even when you don’t have a huge following.
+- Publish sponsored posts to make money even when you don’t have a considerable following.

 - Utilize affiliate marketing.
 Again, you can do this no matter the size of your audience.

 - Run ads.
 You should be putting ads on your website from day one.
 You’re not gonna make a lot of money initially, but you’re gonna make something much better than nothing.